firmai/ImputeGAP/imputegap/dataset/README.md

 ## FORECAST-ECONOMY

-This economic dataset is used for testing downstream forecasting.
+This economic dataset is used for evaluating downstream forecasting models.
 It exhibits a seasonality of 7 and consists of 16 time series, each containing 931 values.

 ![FORECAST-ECONOMY dataset - raw data M](https://github.com/eXascaleInfolab/ImputeGAP/raw/main/imputegap/dataset/docs/forecast-economy/forecast-economy_M.jpg)